|Number of Applications|

-Characteristics of the Incoming Class*
+Characteristics of the Entering Class

 A Quantitative GRE Score of 170 is the maximum possible.
 According to the GRE Guide to the Use of Scores 2017–2018, a Verbal GRE Score of 160 is at the 76th percentile, and an Analytical Writing GRE Score of 4.0 is at the 60th percentile, among all individuals who took the test between July 1, 2013, and June 30, 2016.
 This means that 76 percent of all test takers had verbal scores below 160, and 60 percent had analytical writing scores below 4.0.